dgraph-io/charts/charts/dgraph/README.md

 # Dgraph

 Dgraph is a horizontally scalable and distributed graph database, providing ACID transactions, consistent replication and linearizable reads.
-It's built from ground up to perform for a rich set of queries.
+It's built from the ground up to perform for a rich set of queries.
 Being a native graph database, it tightly controls how the data is arranged on disk to optimize for query performance and throughput, reducing disk seeks and network calls in a cluster.